penx/eslint-config-sonar/README.md

 #### Octal values should not be used
 eslint will throw a parsing error (Invalid number)

-#### Redundant pairs of parentheses should be removed
-#### Return of boolean expressions should not be wrapped into an "if-then-else" statement
 #### Switch cases should end with an unconditional "break" statement
 `no-fallthrough`

-#### The global "this" object should not be used
-#### Two branches in a conditional structure should not have exactly the same implementation
-#### Unary operators "+" and "-" should not be used with objects
 #### Unused local variables and functions should be removed
 `no-unused-vars`